Enhanced Auslander-Reiten duality and Morita theorem for singularity categories: Morita Theorem for Adams graded dg categories and cluster categories

 Throughout this section let $G$ be an abelian group.
 A {\it $G$-graded dg category} is a $\Z\times G$-graded category $\A$ endowed with a differential of degree $(1,0)$ subject to the Leibniz rule: $d(fg)=df\cdot g+(-1)^if\cdot dg$ for each composable morphisms $f$ and $g$ with $\deg f=(i,a)$.
 In other words, it is a category enriched in $\C(\Md^G\!k)$, the category of complexes of $G$-graded $k$-vector spaces and degree $0$ morphisms.

 The Adams grading allows such constructions as follows.
 If $\A$ is a $G$-graded dg category, we have its {\it degree $0$ part $\A_0$} which is the (ordinary) dg category whose morphism complexes are (Adams) degree $0$ part of those of $\A$.
-More generally, for each $a\in G$ we have the {\it $(a)$-th Veronese subcategory} $\A^{(a)}$ which is an $H$-graded dg category, where $H$ is the subgroup of $G$ generated by $a$.
+More generally, for each subgroup $H$ of $G$, we have the {\it $H$-Veronese subcategory} $\A^{(H)}$ whose morphism complexes are the (Adams) degree $h\in H$ parts of those of $\A$.
+Then $\A^{(H)}$ is an $H$-graded dg category.

 For a $G$-graded dg category $\A$, we have the {\it $G$-graded derived category $\D^G(\A)$}, the localization of the (homotopy) category graded dg $\A$-modules with respect to quasi-isomorphisms.
 It has the {\it degree shift functor $(a)$} for each $a\in G$ given by the shift of (Adams) grading, with {strict} inverse $(-a)$.
 Similarly we have the {\it $G$-graded perfect derived category $\per^G\!\A$}, the thick subcategory of $\D^G(\A)$ generated by the shift of representable functors: